domi-baidoo/GenderClassifier/README.md

 # GenderClassifier
 This project implements gender classification based on height, weight, and shoe size using various machine learning models from scikit-learn.
 The goal is to predict whether a person is Male or Female given their physical attributes.

-# Gender Classifier

-## Overview
-This is a simple machine learning project that predicts gender based on height, weight, and shoe size.
-The model is built using a decision tree classifier from the `sklearn` library and is deployed using `Streamlit` for a user-friendly web interface.

 ## Features
 - Accepts user input for height (cm), weight (kg), and shoe size (US)
 - Uses a decision tree classifier to predict gender